BrianLusina/speech-translator/README.md

 2. [Koin](https://insert-koin.io) Used for dependency injection
 3. [AWS Mobile](https://docs.aws.amazon.com/aws-mobile/latest/developerguide/getting-started.html) Used to configure and interact with AWS services
 4. [AWS Sdk](https://github.com/aws/aws-sdk-android) - Library used to interact with AWS services
-4. [Anko Commons](https://github.com/Kotlin/anko) - used to add _sugar_ to common Android boilerplate code.
+5. [Anko Commons](https://github.com/Kotlin/anko) - used to add _sugar_ to common Android boilerplate code.
+6. [App Center](https://appcenter.ms) - for automated deployment and analytics

 ## Versioning